RabbitSrc/rabbit-youtube/README.md

 [![Build Status](https://travis-ci.org/guoliang-dev/rabbit-youtube.svg)](https://travis-ci.org/guoliang-dev/rabbit-youtube)

-A utility to download youtube videos by user_id / playlist_id.
+A utility to download youtube videos by user id / playlist id.

 Please note that you'll need to have a google API key (Browser key) to use this application, you may get a key from: https://console.developers.google.com

 ### main features ###

 * download all videos uploaded by user id
-* download all videos by playlist
+* download all videos by playlist id
 * skip the previously downloaded files